smokingpun/smokingpun.github.io/_posts/2014-02-24-Redesigning_Vimcasts_the_Homepage.md

 ####What we did: added categories and search
 People can now search Vimcasts by category.
 This option should help people who land on the site and think: 'I'm interested in Vim plugins or 'I'd like to know more about registers: what is there?'. <strong>In addition, we've included information about how many screencasts and articles there are on the website</strong> – and this will be automatically updated – to give new visitors an idea of the breadth of Vimcasts.

-<strong>We've also added site-wide search so that people who land on the website and know what they are looking for can get that information – fast</strong>.
+<strong>We've also added site-wide search so that people who know what they are looking for can get that information – fast</strong>.
 This option should help people who land on the website and say: 'What's vspec?' or 'I like the sound of the Arglist for project-wide find and replace.
 I want to find out more!'

 Using a content-first approach, we came up with this first iteration of the homepage:

 <img class = "Vimcasts_redesign_desktop" src="/images/Vimcasts_redesign_desktop.png" alt="a screenshot of the redesigned Vimcasts homepage on a desktop">

 ####What we did: differentiated between articles and screencasts
 Sometimes you really feel like reading an article; sometimes you'd rather watch a screencasts.
 And if you don't easily have the choice?
-Maybe you'll just... go to another site instead.
+Maybe you'll just... go to another website instead.
 Fair enough.
 So we decided to differentiate between the two.
 As you can see above, homepage visitors now have the option of watching the latest screencast or reading the latest article. <strong>We've also included useful metadata, including the runtime of screencasts, so people can easily see if they have enough time/bandwidth</strong>.

 Given that Vimcasts is currently [underperforming on mobile devices][analytics], we also wanted to make sure the redesigned site works well cross-channel.
 Here's a screenshot of the search and category features on a mobile:

 <img class = "Vimcasts_redesign_homepage_mobile_short_version" src="/images/Vimcasts_redesign_homepage_mobile_short_version.png" alt="a screenshot of the redesigned Vimcasts homepage on a desktop">

 ###Our Goal: Give more visibility to training, publications and pro-screencasts
-Our research suggested that although regular fans mainly knew about Drew's professional work, new or less engaged visitors (who didn't subscribe by RSS or follow Drew on Twitter) weren't so well informed.
+Our research suggested that although regular fans mainly knew about Drew's professional work, new or less engaged visitors (who didn't subscribe by RSS or follow Vimcasts on Twitter) weren't so well informed.

 ####What we did: added calls to action on the homepage
-These calls to action are under the main header 'Level up your Vim' and include: 'Boost your productivity with a Vim training class.
+These calls to action are under the header 'Level up your Vim' and include: 'Boost your productivity with a Vim training class.
 Join a public class, or book a private session for your team,' 'Make yourself a faster and more efficient developer with the help of these publications' and 'In collaboration (yep, spotted the typo) with Thoughtbot, Drew Neil has produced a set of pro-screencasts for Rubyists.
 Buy them from Thoughtbot.'
 We will also add images/icons to each of these three content chunks to make them stand out more.

 ####What we did: added an advertising banner
 As you'll see above, this banner currently advertises one of Drew's training courses.
 As soon as that course date is past, the banner will display information about the next class. <strong>In fact, across the site we've used content modules to show time-sensitive information that is automatically updated</strong>.
 Drew can let people know what he's up to without needing to manually publish content across a number of pages.
 It also means he's less likely to have out of date and irrelevant content on the site.